Vision to Goal Setting

 - Social Justice Club

-Learning Target 2: Use common language and strategies to support self-regulation and develop mindfulness.
+Learning Target 2: Use common language and strategies to support self-regulation and develop mental and emotional well-being.

 - Morning Announcements